 Our existing debt obligations are variable rate obligations with interest and related payments that vary with the movement of certain indices, and in the future, we may incur additional indebtedness in connection with the entry into new credit facilities or the financing of any acquisition.
 If interest rates increase, so could our interest costs for any new debt and our variable rate debt obligations under our revolving credit facility and term loan.
 This increased cost could make the financing of any acquisition more costly, as well as lower our current period earnings.
 Rising interest rates could limit our ability to refinance existing debt when it matures or cause us to pay higher interest rates upon refinancing.
-All of our debt outstanding under our credit agreement as of January 28, 2023 bears interest at a floating rate that uses the Secured Overnight Financing Rate ("SOFR") as the applicable reference rate to calculate the interest.
-Due to increased federal reserve rates we experienced higher interest rates in fiscal 2022.
-We anticipate that these increases will continue into fiscal 2023.
+All of our debt outstanding under our credit agreement as of February 3, 2024 bears interest at a floating rate that uses the Secured Overnight Financing Rate ("SOFR") as the applicable reference rate to calculate the interest.
+Due to increased federal reserve rates we experienced higher interest rates in fiscal years 2022 and 2023.
+We anticipate that interest rates will remain elevated during fiscal year 2024.